python-discord/code-jam-6/gutsy-gamblers/README.md

 ## License

 All projects will merged into our Code Jam repository, which uses the [MIT license](../LICENSE).
 Please make sure that if you add assets, the licenses of those assets are compatible with the MIT license.

+## Judges
+It's all tits up if you start messing with the time controller.
+It works realtime, but not for you.